Trapping in martial arts

 The trapping distances

-Trapping exists when there is contact.
-The first thing to understand is that there are basically 2 distances (read also Ideal distance from the opponent during a fight) that we must learn to manage:
+The first thing to understand is that in this field exist just 2 distances (read Ideal distance from the opponent during a fight see the others) that we must learn to manage:

-- Short distance – When we are closer, our guard shrinks to protect our body; in this case the trapping contact does not provide grabbing as a first action, we should prefer to deviate and control through the forearms (grasping only in a second time, when we are surer of not being exposed to the opposing action)
+- Short distance – When we are closer, our guard shrinks to protect our body; in this case, the trapping contact does not provide grabbing as a first action, we should prefer to deviate and control through the forearms (grasping only in a second time, when we are surer of not being exposed to the opposing action)

 In-depth video courses